SummaryRead the full fact sheet

 The ‘nocebo’ effect

-This expectation of negative effects from placebo may be triggered when the patient is told which adverse effects they might experience before starting treatment.
+This expectation of negative effects may be triggered when a patient is told which adverse effects they might experience before starting treatment.

 Sometimes open-label placebos are used in clinical studies.
 This means that people are openly and knowingly prescribed placebo medication for a condition so that doctors can’t be said to have been deceptive or dishonest.